When substance abuse is present in a person’s life, it doesn’t just affect the person abusing the substance, it impacts everyone who cares about them.

 Healthy boundaries are a great start!

-We know it can be hard to establish new and healthy boundaries with your loved one, but it is important for you both to hold tight to those boundaries so that you can both feel safe, loved, and not used or manipulated.
+We know it can be hard to establish new and healthy boundaries with your loved one, but it is important for you both to hold tight to those boundaries so that you can both feel safe, loved, rather than used, or manipulated.

 Make sure that you clearly identify your boundaries with your loved one and address any violations of those boundaries early on.
 It is also appropriate for you to have tighter boundaries and loosen them if/when you feel the time is appropriate.